roseswe/tainted/README.md

     zypper remove drbd-kmp-default

-LivePatching set currently the O & K taint flag.
+LivePatching sets currently the O & K taint flag.
 There is IMHO nothing you can do to avoid this...

     2024-08-01T13 38 52.679969+02 00 host kernel  [   11.031505] livepatch_11_150300_2_2  loading out-of-tree module taints kernel.